 - allocating customers, suppliers or territories; or

 While the criminal offences and civil penalty provisions are broadly similar, there are a number of important differences.
-Criminal liability depends on the prosecution proving additional fault elements beyond reasonable doubt, namely an intention to make or give effect to the CAU and knowledge or belief that the CAU contains a cartel provision.
+In particular, criminal liability depends on the prosecution proving additional fault elements beyond reasonable doubt, namely an intention to make or give effect to the CAU and knowledge or belief that the CAU contains a cartel provision.

-There are some exceptions to the prohibition on cartel conduct, including for contractual joint ventures, 4 agreements solely between related bodies corporate, 5 and conduct that has been authorised on public benefit grounds by the ACCC.
-6
+There are some exceptions to the prohibition on cartel conduct, including for contractual joint ventures,5 agreements solely between related bodies corporate,6 and conduct that has been authorised on public benefit grounds by the ACCC.7

-Where there is little or no direct evidence of the alleged CAU, an arrangement or understanding can be inferred from conduct and the circumstances, including parallel conduct, joint action, collusion, similar pricing structures, or opportunities for the parties to reach an understanding.
-7
+Where there is little or no direct evidence of the alleged CAU, an arrangement or understanding can be inferred from conduct and the circumstances, including parallel conduct, joint action, collusion, similar pricing structures, or opportunities for the parties to reach an understanding.8 Proceedings commenced by the ACCC in 2014 against Informed Sources and petrol retailers in relation to the pricing of petrol in Melbourne will test the extent to which the existing CAU provisions are sufficient to capture price information sharing.

 Australia’s prohibitions on cartel conduct are capable of applying to global cartels.
-They can apply where the cartel conduct is engaged in outside Australia by corporations incorporated in Australia or carrying on business in Australia, or registered as foreign corporations in Australia or by individuals that are Australian citizens or ordinarily resident within Australia.
+They can apply where the cartel conduct is engaged in outside Australia by corporations incorporated in Australia, carrying on business in Australia, or registered as foreign corporations in Australia, or by individuals that are Australian citizens or ordinarily resident within Australia.

-One recent example of the Competition and Consumer Act’s applicability to global cartels can be seen in ACCC v Bridgestone Corporation 8 where the Federal Court of Australia ordered four foreign-based marine hose suppliers to pay penalties for giving effect to a cartel in Australia even though the CAU containing the cartel provision had been made outside Australia.
-The ACCC has also recently taken action against three foreign suppliers of high voltage underground submarine cables for their involvement in a bid-rigging arrangement which affected a single Australian project.
-9 Only one of the companies had ever been registered in Australia and that company had ceased to be registered in Australia three years before the proceedings were commenced.
+Action has been taken by the ACCC on many occasions in which it has obtained penalties against foreign-based cartel members for giving effect to a cartel in Australia even though the CAU containing the cartel provision had been made outside Australia.
+For example, the ACCC has taken action against three foreign suppliers of high-voltage underground submarine cables for their involvement in a bid-rigging arrangement which affected a single Australian project.
+Only one of the companies had ever been registered in Australia and that company had ceased to be registered in Australia three years before the proceedings were commenced.9 It has also taken action against the local subsidiary of a global manufacturer for engaging in cartel conduct, market sharing and price-fixing in relation to the supply of wire harnesses.10

 The obligations set out in these treaties are supported by a number of pieces of domestic legislation, particularly the Mutual Assistance in Business Regulation Act 1992 (Cth) and the Mutual Assistance in Criminal Matters Act 1987 (Cth).